If you’re a budding entrepreneur, you are likely to be advised to pen down your idea in something called a business plan.

 Why Developing A Business Plan Is Important For Entrepreneurs?

-I hope you might have already got a fair idea of how important writing a business plan is.
+I hope you have already got a fair idea of how important writing a business plan is.
 Still, I would like to bring out some crucial points that are often overlooked by budding entrepreneurs:

 1. Important For Setting Goals